ACF

 • Food and food additives

-Brazil does not have an approved national chemical inventory.
-A draft law, Bill 6120/2019, was approved by the Chamber of Deputies on 23 November 2022.
-Currently, Bill 6120/2019 is submitted to the Commission on Constitution, Justice, and Citizenship (CCJS) for further review.
-Bill 6120/2019 would create a National Inventory of Chemical Substances to consolidate information on chemicals produced and manufactured in Brazil.
-Furthermore, the draft law would require producers or importers of industrial chemical substances, in volumes over 1 Tonnes per Annum (TPA) (based on three years' average) to make declarations for the establishment of the chemical Inventory.
+Law 15.022/24 creates a National Inventory of Chemical Substances to consolidate information on chemicals produced and manufactured in Brazil.
+Furthermore, the law would requires producers or importers of industrial chemical substances, in volumes over 1 Tonnes per Annum (TPA) (based on three years' average) to make declarations for the establishment of the chemical Inventory.
 The information that would need to be submitted to the Inventory includes:

 • Company identification of the producer or importer